Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/tools/libs/pcan/README.txt

   http://p103112.typo3server.info/fileadmin/media/files/usb.zip

 and place the content of

-  Disk/PCAN-Light
+  Disk/PCAN-Light API

 in this directory!